SaifAqqad/AHK_MicMute/README.md

 1. Choose your microphone from the drop down list.

-2. Choose whether you want Seprate hotkeys for Mute and Unmute or Toggle/Push To Talk.
+2. Choose whether you want Separate hotkeys for Mute and Unmute or Toggle/Push To Talk.

 3. Based on your choice, you will either need to setup both hotkeys or just one of them.